mjh2901/WikiDNA/README.md

 For installation simply clone the WikiDNA repository into your /dokuwiki/data/pages directory and you are ready to go.

 ### Prerequisites:
-Working Dokuwiki install
+Working Dokuwiki install & the following DokuWiki extensions
-Following DokuWiki Extensions
   - ckgedit, WikiDNA is edited with this inline HTML editor
   - Lastmod Plugin, Places the last modifed date on the pages for purposes of printing out and updating physial binders.
   - HeaderFooter Plugin, Places the Header and Footer on all pages